Estimated reading time: 9 minutes

 1. Submit a Verified Approval Letter with your bid

 Verified Approval Letters help buyers show they’re serious bidders.
 These letters are a step above Pre-Approval Letters which state how much a lender may approve you for on a mortgage.
-That’s because they’re only provided after a mortgage company has verified information such as your income and assets.
+That’s because Verified Approval letters are only provided after an underwriter has verified information such as your income and assets.
 With this in hand, sellers may be more confident in your offer than another’s whose financing might fall through.

-You may also consider getting pre-approved for a bigger loan than you need if you haven’t already, as you’ll see next.
+You may also consider getting Verified Approved for a bigger loan than you need if you haven’t already, as you’ll see in tip number 2.

 2. Have extra cash on hand

 Bidding wars often make houses sell for well above their asking price.
-As The Balance explains, this may make a home’s selling price more than the appraised value that your mortgage company bases your loan amount on.
+As The Balance explains, this may make a home’s selling price more than what your lender’s appraiser supports.
 That said, you may need funds on hand to pay the difference between the two.
 If this strategy isn’t ideal, you could alternatively shop for homes that are under budget, so you have wiggle room when negotiating.